vikchupak/Python/functions.md

 - Pass by ref list, dict, set, class instance(object), bytearray
 - All other pass by value

-Functions can accept other functions as arguments and return functions.
-High order functions.
+**In python, functions can accept other functions as arguments and return functions.
+High order functions.**

 ```python
 def greet(name = 'Vasa', age = 20):